-The IPFs for marine mammals from decommissioning and structural removal were discussed in Chapter 4.3 of the PEA (USDOI, MMS, 2005).
+The IPFs for marine mammals from decommissioning and structure removal were discussed in Chapter 4.3 of the PEA (USDOI, MMS, 2005).
 Effects of oil and gas activity on marine mammals were also discussed in Chapter 4.9 of the Multisale EIS and 2018 SEIS.
 This SEA tiers from both of these documented analyses.
-Potential impacts to marine mammals from the detonation of explosives include lethal and injurious incidental take, as well as physical or acoustic harassment.
-Injury to the lungs and intestines and/or auditory system could occur.
-Harassment of marine mammals as a result of a noninjurious physiological response to the explosion-generated shock wave as well as to the acoustic signature of the detonation is also possible.
+BOEM concluded in the PEA and Multisale EIS that marine mammal injury is not expected from nonexplosive structure-removal operations, provided existing guidelines and COA requirements are followed.